 This course addresses past and present cultural contexts in order to challenge students’ understanding of history, policy, education and culture.
 While students will use London, specifically, and the United Kingdom, generally, as lenses to explore course concepts, they will also apply course material to more global understandings.

-The cost of the program is approximately $5,500.
+The cost of the program is approximately $5,200 (please note: the total cost is not yet finalized).

 The program cost covers all tuition and enrollment fees for 7 credits of Purdue summer study, academic programming in London, London housing and London transportation passes.

-The program fee does not include airfare to/from London, lodging during coursework on the Purdue campus, meals, books and materials, international cell phone fees and passport application fees (if a valid passport is not already held).
+The program fee does not include airfare to/from London, meals, books and materials, international cell phone fees and passport application fees (if a valid passport is not already held).